This article looks at five simple exercise motivation tips and fitness strategies that will help you to get the most from your workouts.

 A banana is one of the best pre-workout snacks you can have.
 Along with providing potassium, it will boost your blood sugar levels and increase your body’s glycogen stores.

 A low-fat snack containing protein and simple carbs is another good pre or post-workout snack.
-While some people avoid carbs, the right ones will enhance your sporting performance, and they are essential for good health.
+While some people avoid carbs, they are essential for good health, and the right ones will enhance your sporting performance.

-NB Be sure to take into account the number of calories in your snacks and adjust your meal portions to compensate.
+NB Be sure to consider the number of calories in your snacks and adjust your meal portions to compensate.
 This is especially important if you are trying to lose weight.
 If your snacks contain more calories than the energy your workout expends, you could end up gaining weight instead of losing it.

 Exercise Motivation Tips and Fitness Strategies Summary